This is a subproject of the national campaign «Saving lives together».

 1. A consultation with experienced health care professionals

 Equivalent to a debriefing, in which health care professionals participate regularly.
 No information concerning the specific incidence or specific patient will be revealed.
+The exception is if we obtain consent to pass on the patient's outcome.
 Medical and technical questions from the first aid provider will be answered on a general basis.

 2. Information regarding patient outcome

-Many first aid providers wish to know the patient's outcome, even if the patient might have died.
-It is important that the first aid provider is not left with guilt after a negative outcome (86 % of all cardiac arrest patients die).
-For health care professionals there is an opening in the legislation which provides them with the opportunity to obtain information concerning the patient's outcome.
-It is reasonable to think that lay rescuers and volunteer first responders who provide life-saving first aid, should receive at least some of this information.
-Therefore, we will to try to obtain consent from the patients or their next of kin to reveal the outcome.
+Many first aid providers who are not Next of Kin wish to know the patient's outcome, also if the patient might have died.
+It is important that the first aid provider is not left with guilt after a negative outcome (only 1 out of 6 cardiac arrest pasients survive).
+For health care professionals there is an opening in the legislation which provides them with the opportunity to obtain information concerning a patient's outcome in cases were they have provided treatment.
+It is reasonable that lay rescuers and volunteer first responders who provide life-saving first aid, should receive at least some of this information.
+If the first aider wants to know the patient's outcome, we therefore ask for consent from the patient or the patient's relatives.
+If we get consent, the first aider can find out if the patient survived or not.
+No other information about the patient, such as diagnoses or identity, is provided.

 3. Information about contagious diseases and testing